Levi-Ackman/Reb_ICML2025/Reviewer XcRP.md

 Thanks for raising this critical question, which inspires us to explore a quantitative analysis (in *Appendix C.6*) of the current MedTS.

-We introduce two metrics, Spectral Centralization Index (SCI) and Dynamic Influence Centralization (DIC)—*details can be found in the revised manuscript*—to measure the spatial and temporal centralization, respectively. *The higher value indicates a higher centralization*.
+We introduce two metrics, Spectral Centralization Index (SCI) *[1]* and Dynamic Influence Centralization (DIC) *[2]*—*details can be found in the revised manuscript*—to measure the spatial and temporal centralization, respectively. *The higher value indicates a higher centralization*.
 We also include three general-purpose datasets (energy: ETTh2, ETTm2, climate: Weather) for comparison.

 ||ADFTD|APAVA|TDBrain|PTB|PTB-XL|ETTh2|ETTm2|Weather|
 |-|-|-|-|-|-|-|-|-|